 - (c) Monitoring requirements shall be in accordance with N.J.A.C.
 7:14A-14.4 and include the following: - 1.
 The permittee shall analyze its effluent for the 209 PCB congeners. - 2.
 Sanitary wastewater treatment plants and publicly owned treatment works shall perform three dry weather and three wet weather samples on the facility's main outfall by 24 months after the effective date of the modification or renewal of the facilities' permits under (e) below.
 Industrial facilities with discharges consisting of process wastewater, as defined at N.J.A.C.
 7:14A-1.2, shall perform three dry weather samples by 24 months after the effective date of the modification or renewal of the facilities' permits under (e) below.
-Industrial facilities with commingled process wastewater and stormwater discharges shall perform three dry weather and three wet weather samples by 24 months after the effective date of the modification or renewal of the facilities' permits under (e) below. - i.
+Industrial facilities with commingled process wastewater and stormwater discharges shall perform three dry weather and three wet weather samples by 24 months after the effective date of the modification or renewal of the facilities' permits under (e) below.
+Industrial facilities with commingled process wastewater and stormwater discharges shall perform three dry weather and three wet weather samples by 24 months after the effective date of the modification or renewal of the facilities' perform three dry weather and three wet weather samples by 24 months after the effective date of the modification or renewal of the facilities' perform three dry weather and three wet weather samples by 24 months after the effective date of the modification or renewal of the facilities' permits under (e) below. - i.
 Dry weather sampling shall be conducted when less than 0.1 inches of rainfall has occurred within the previous 72 hours. - ii.
 Wet weather conditions are defined as following the onset of a precipitation event of 0.1 inches or greater and an increase in wastewater flow, provided that no rainfall (defined as less than 0.1 inches) has occurred within the previous 72 hours.
 Sampling should start no sooner than two hours prior to the start of the rising hydrograph or no later than 30 minutes after the start of the rising hydrograph for the discharge. - iii.
 Samples collected from continuous discharges during dry and wet weather flows will be taken as 24 hour time-weighted composite samples at a frequency not greater than one aliquot every hour for a nominal sample volume of two liters for both the sample and the field replicate.
 For short term wet weather discharges, the sample shall be taken using a grab sample. - 3.
-Discharges consisting of non-contact cooling water only shall not be subject to this section. - All samples shall be collected at least 30 days after the previous sampling event - 5.
+Discharges consisting of non-contact cooling water only shall not be subject to this section. - 4.
+All samples shall be collected at least 30 days after the previous sampling event. - 5.
 All sampling shall be performed during periods which are representative of normal facility operations. - 6.
 All testing shall be performed using Method 1668A, Revision A: Chlorinated Biphenyl Congeners in Water, Soil, Sediment, and Tissue by HRGC/HRMS.
 EPA-821-R-00-002, December 1999, as supplemented or amended, and incorporated by reference herein. - (d) After submission of the PCB monitoring required under (c) above and under the facility's permit, the Department will determine whether each permittee must complete a PCB Pollutant Minimization Plan (PMP), and will notify each permittee of this decision in writing.